 Complaints Regarding the Employment Service Regulations

-TWC, including ES Supervisory staff and local Complaint System Representatives, must ensure that when an ES complaint is filed against an employer the Workforce Solutions Office serving the area where the employer is located processes the complaint.
+TWC, Boards, and local Complaint System Representatives must ensure that when an ES complaint is filed against an employer the Workforce Solutions Office serving the area where the employer is located processes the complaint.

-Additionally, ES Supervisory staff and local Complaint System Representatives must ensure that when an ES complaint is filed against a Workforce Solutions Office, the complaint is processed by the Workforce Solutions Office where the alleged violation occurred.
-If a Workforce Solutions Office receives an ES complaint against another Workforce Solutions Office, and the alleged violation did not occur in the receiving office’s Workforce Development Area, the complaint must be referred to the appropriate ES Supervisory staff of that Workforce Solutions Office.
-Complaints submitted by MSFWs, or their representatives must be processed in accordance with the MSFW Complaints section of this guidance.
+Additionally, Boards and local Complaint System Representatives must ensure that when an ES complaint is filed against a Workforce Solutions Office, the complaint is processed by the Workforce Solutions Office where the alleged violation occurred.
+If a Workforce Solutions Office receives an ES complaint against another Workforce Solutions Office, and the alleged violation did not occur in the receiving office’s Workforce Development Area, the complaint must be referred to the appropriate supervisory staff of that Workforce Solutions Office.
+Complaints submitted by MSFWs, or their representatives, must be processed in accordance with the MSFW Complaints section of this guidance.

 Complaints filed at the Workforce Solutions Office or TWC regarding failure to comply with ES regulations must be addressed as follows:

-When an individual indicates their interest in filing an ES complaint, ES Merit staff members must offer to:
+When an individual indicates their interest in filing an ES complaint, Workforce Solutions Office staff members must offer to:

 explain the Complaint System; and